afqrdhwn/Group-12/README.md

                         }
                       ?>

 Now to see what changes in your project, you need to restart your project by typing: __docker-compose down__ and __docker-compose up__ again.
-Chech your Docker and you should see two sub-containers running in your project's container.
+Check your Docker and you should see two sub-containers running in your project's container.
 Also, you can refresh your localhost:8000 and see whether the connection to your MYSQL database server is successful or not.
 If its successful it should display "Connected to MYSQL server successfully!".

-__Step 10__
+__Step 10__ This step will be the final step, which is adding phpmyadmin to your project.
+First, add this code under the existing code in your .yml file:

+                      phpmyadmin:
+                        image: phpmyadmin/phpmyadmin
+                        ports:
+                           - '8080:80'
+                        restart: always
+                        environment:
+                           PMA_HOST: db
+                        depends_on:
+                           - db

+Restart you project (__docker-compose down__ and __docker-compose up__) and open another tab on your browser and type in: __localhost:8080__.
+This is different from the previous localhost because we set up myphpadmin on port 8080 whereas MYSQL server is on 8000.
+It should display a login panel.
+To sign in, use the username: root and password: MYSQL_ROOT_PASSWORD as stated in the myphpadmin configuration.
+Now you are ready to develop your project using apache, MYSQL and myphpadmin.
+Happy Developing!